jnieuwen/stack-todo/README.md

 ### st-pop

 Mark the current todo as done and show the new current one.
+If the STACKTODOLOGFILE variable is set the todo will be logged to the file pointed to by STACKTODOLOGFILE.

 ### st-rev